 Michael Fishbane's book Fragile Finitude has very helpful thoughts on this aspect of self-examination.
 Most interesting is Fishbane's citation of Deuteronomy 25:17-19, in which God tells the Jews to remember how the Amaleks attacked them during the exodus, killing the stragglers at the rear: "When the Lord your God grants you respite from all your enemies around you, in the land the Lord your God gives you as a hereditary portion, you shall blot out the memory of the Amalek from under heaven.
 Do not forget."

 Fishbane acknowledges the need (as a surface reading of the text suggests) to remember persecutions, in order to guard against future catastrophes.
 We should not be naive about historical reality.
-But he suggests reading the text on a personal, not national, level and asking: is keeping alive memory of wounds a recipe for unhealed trauma?
+But he suggests reading the text on a personal, not national, level and asking: does keeping alive the memory of wounds create unhealed trauma?

 "Particularly characteristic is the way an individual, weighed down by the past, plods along under the constraints of prior events.
 Such memory is a grave burden as one proceeds forward.
 Distracting thoughts hobble the heart and leave the will in distress.
 The negative event is sustained in memory for a future time when revenge can be enacted.
 Resentments become a psychic burden with a great emotional cost."